douglasramiro/kops-spot-workshop/README.md

     kops validate cluster --wait 10m
     ```

+The command will raise errors until the cluster is created.

 7. Once the cluster is in a healthy state, you can list nodes to check that the cluster and all its associated resources are up and running.

     ```bash